swahareddy/swahareddy.github.io/projects/depthsearch.md

 >* Depth=2 : Search through all pages linked in the all the pages that are linked to the home page
 >* ...

-Ofc, the first place I go for such tools is the Chrome Web Store (where I have found many amazing extensions.
+Of course, the first place I go for such tools is the Chrome Web Store (where I have found many amazing extensions.
 I might make a list of them too someday too).
 I found [this](https://chrome.google.com/webstore/detail/search-all-tabs/ndfnfhnlgoocpbbjjjfmiojdfcgcfomn), which kiiind of solves it, but not really.

 -----